Create Your Signature Framework to Make Your Business Brilliant

 This is something that is so simple but *almost* always overlooked.

 Here are 5 tips to creating your own Signature Framework:

-When it comes your business, the first thing you should think about is what goals you wish to accomplish in the future- whether it be over the next month, year or even five years.
+When it comes to your business, the first thing you should think about is what goals you want to accomplish in the future.
+Whether that is next week, next month or next year (or five years).

-Having a vision, setting short-term (and long-term) goals and staying focused will help you stay on track to build a successful business.
+Having a goal, setting short-term (and long-term) goals and staying focused will help you stay on track to build a successful business.